 Adapt or Die

-The subject of how connected devices can be implemented, and the advantages of such a business model is one that is generating innovative thinking.
-Simon Leadlay, the Director of Pay TV Business Development for Accedo is going to be discussing the revolution of the connected TV business at NexTV CEO Summit in Miami.
-This is a subject that people in the industry need to be considering.
-For the traditional broadcasters, we have reached a point of adapt or die.
+The subject of how connected devices can be implemented and the advantages of such a business model is one that is generating innovative thinking.
+For the traditional broadcasters, the have reached a point of adapt or die.
 They say that “change is constant”, and for operators to thrive in an ever-adapting and considerable competitive industry, it is time to adapt.